Green Water. What is it?

 Why You Should Participate:

 By making short films, you can inspire, inform, and promote action around water issues and solutions.
-The Water Film Prize challenges you to explore these ancient water management methods not as historical artifacts, but as blueprints for tomorrow's innovations.
-Arid regions face mounting pressures from climate change, migration, and the abandonment of traditionally managed landscapes.
+The Green Water Africa Film Prize challenges you to show how communities are already shaping tomorrow’s green water solutions.

 Your film will be seen by film and water experts, and stands a chance to win cash prizes!
 Whether you are a student, filmmaker, artist, activist, hydrologist, ecologist, geographer, or social scientist, grab your camera and share your water story.

-Let's Talk About Water will award films that best illuminate solutions that are especially crucial today, learning from the past and applying it to the future.
-An international panel of film and water experts will assess the films.
-These are the prize categories.
+Let’s Talk About Water will award films that best illuminate the underappreciated value of green water in African agriculture and development.
+An international panel of scientists, water and development practitioners, and film experts will assess the films.

-Winning films will be announced and premiered on March 16th, 2027, at the Let’s Talk About Water Film Festival (Paris, France), the Luxor African Film Festival (Luxor, Egypt) and other venues in 2027.
-A small selection of winners will also be showcased at the African Film Festival New York 2027.
+Winning films will be announced on March 16th, 2027, with premieres and screenings at the Let’s Talk About Water Film Festival in Paris, France; the Luxor African Film Festival in Luxor, Egypt; and other venues in 2027.
+A small selection of winning films will also be showcased at the African Film Festival New York 2027.